 The following sections deal with specific types of flammable substances.
 The precautions mentioned need to be considered in addition to the VICES principles just described.

-- store flammable liquids in a separate storage area, or in a purpose-made bin or cupboard
+- store flammable liquids in a separate storage area, or in a purpose-made bin or cabinet

 - dispense and use them in a safe place where there is good ventilation and no source of ignition